bmurdata/ISP-Building-Security/README.md

 * Steven Angulo
 * Julio Nunez

 Institute of Automation, Chinese Academy of Science, for their CASIA datasets!
+Link: http://www.cbsr.ia.ac.cn/english/Gait%20Databases.asp

 The OpenGait team for their work, it helped me tremendously for my paper.
 One day, I hope to run it myself! https://github.com/ShiqiYu/OpenGait